-Configuring SLIP for Dial-In
+Configuring /etc/passwd for Dial-In With SLIP

 SLIP requires an entry in /etc/passwd in order to log in.
 The user ID and group ID must both be zero (0).
 Instead of the shell specified at the end of a normal entry in /etc/passwd, SLIP uses the file /usr/etc/remoteslip.
 To allow tuna.salad.com to log in as "slip-tuna," dial-in.salad.com should have this line in /etc/passwd: